 Part 1: Evaluating Your Game

-The jury evaluation period for entries occurs on a rolling basis from the opening of submissions to September.
+The jury evaluation period for entries occurs on a rolling basis from the opening of submissions through August.
 Jurors are assigned entries based on the technical platforms they have available for evaluations and their proficiencies.
 Jurors are asked to abstain from reviewing entries with which they have a conflict of interest.
 When a juror abstains or cancels their participation, the entry is assigned to a new juror.
 All entries are evaluated by the jury committee.

 Documentation of your submission (gameplay videos, artistic statement, screenshots, etc.) is now more important than ever as it is vital for the jury committee to understand your submission.
 Please read the DOCUMENTATION section for tips about submitting your game since the documentation is a crucial element to the success of your submission.
 All entries are reviewed first by their documentation and then move on to either community jurying or a committee jurying phase where they are played.
 Community jurying will also suggest games into the committee jurying phase.
 All entries are reviewed first through documentation and then those games marked for the next round of review will move on to a more in-depth phase where they may be played.
 Please note that we do not guarantee that all games will be played, however all games will be reviewed on their documentation at least.
 To learn more about documentation, please go HERE.